Cherednik algebras and Calogero-Moser cells: Reconstruction of Lie-theoretic structures from Weyl groups and extension to complex reflection groups

 The structures above might make sense for arbitrary ("unequal") parameters, and this is already an open problem for $W$ a Weyl group.
 A partly conjectural theory for (v,vi) has been developed by Lusztig \cite{lusztig}, who is developing an interpretation via character sheaves on disconnected groups \cite{lusztigdisconnected}.

-Hecke algebras are a starting point: they have a topological definition that makes sense for complex reflection groups \cite{BMR}, providing a (conjectural) solution to (iv).
-The Hecke algebras are (conjecturally) deformations of $\ZM W$ over the space of class functions on $W$ supported on reflections.
+Hecke algebras are a starting point: they have a topological definition that makes sense for complex reflection groups \cite{BMR}, providing a solution to (iv) (cf also \cite{ariki,ariki-koike,BMR,chavli1, chavli2,chavli3,marin1,marin2,marin3, marin-pfeiffer,tsuchioka}).
+The Hecke algebras are deformations of $\ZM W$ over the space of class functions on $W$ supported on reflections.

-For certain complex reflection groups ("spetsial"), a combinatorial set (a "spets") has been associated by Brou\'e, Malle and Michel, that plays the role of unipotent characters, and providing an answer to (ii) \cite{malleunipotent,BMM,BMM2}.
+For certain complex reflection groups ("spetsial", see~\cite{malle generic}), a combinatorial set (a "spets") has been associated by Brou\'e, Malle and Michel, that plays the role of unipotent characters, providing an answer to (ii) \cite{malleunipotent,BMM,BMM2}.
 Generic degrees are associated, building on Fourier transforms generalizing Lusztig's constructions for Weyl groups.
 There are generalized induction and restriction functors, and a $d$-Harish-Chandra theory.

 When $W$ is a cyclic group and for equal parameters, a solution to (vii) has been constructed in \cite{BR}.
 It is a derived version of a modular category.
 It gives rise to the Fourier transform defined by Malle \cite{malleunipotent}.
+This has been extended by Lacabanne to $G(d,1,n)$~\cite{lacabanne gd1n,lacabanne Fourier} and to some twisted groups~\cite{lacabanne tordu} using ``super'' versions of modular categories~\cite{lacabanne super}, following suggestions of Etingof.

-In this book, we provide a conjectural extension of (vi) to complex reflection groups.
+In this book, we provide a conjectural extension of (vi) to complex reflection groups, using the geometry of Calogero-Moser spaces.

-{\bf Etingof-Ginzburg's rational Cherednik algebras and Calogero-Moser spaces}
+\section{Etingof-Ginzburg's rational Cherednik algebras and Calogero-Moser spaces}

-Consider a non-trivial finite group $W$ acting on a finite-dimensional complex vector space $V$ and let $V^\reg$ the complement of the ramification locus of the quotient map $V\to V/W$.
-Assume $W$ is a reflection group, i.e., $W$ is generated by its set of reflections $\Ref(W)$ (equivalently: $V/W$ is smooth; equivalently: $V/W$ is an affine space).
+Consider a non-trivial finite group $W$ acting on a finite-dimensional complex vector space $V$ and let $V^\reg$ be the complement of the ramification locus of the quotient map $V\to V/W$.
+Assume $W$ is a reflection group, i.e., $W$ is generated by its set of reflections $\REF(W)$ (equivalently: $V/W$ is smooth; equivalently: $V/W$ is an affine space).
 The quotient variety $(V\times V^*)/\Delta W$ by the diagonal action of $W$ is singular.
 It is a ramified covering of $V/W\times V^*/W$.
+These varieties carry a $\CM^\times$-action coming from the symplectic action on $V\times V^*=T^*V$ induced by the scalar action on $V$.